sncz1007/dummyflights/replit.md

 ### Technical Implementations
 - **Frontend**: React 18, TypeScript, Wouter for routing, TanStack React Query for server state, React Context for i18n, React Hook Form with Zod for form management, and Vite as the build tool.
 - **Backend**: Node.js with Express.js and TypeScript (ESM modules) providing RESTful APIs for airports and quotes.
 - **Flight Data**: A realistic flight simulator based on actual American Airlines 2025 routes and pricing, featuring intelligent regional airline filtering.
-It provides simulated flight availability, schedules, and prices with an automatic 40% discount.
+It provides simulated flight availability, schedules, and realistic market prices.
 - **Database**: PostgreSQL (Neon serverless) managed by Drizzle ORM, with tables for users, airports, quotes, and bookings.

 ### Feature Specifications